 - Saturday – likely a day trip to Dachau as well as other sites from the book

 - Sunday – check out of the hotel and take the morning train to Salzburg.
 Check into Hotel Mozart for two nights and explore the city.
 Perhaps do one of the self guided walks from the tour books.

 - Tuesday – check out of hotel and take the late morning train back to Munich.
 From the Munich train station pick up the AVIS rental car and head south to Fussen.
 Stay at Hotel Fantasia for three nights in Fussen.

 - Wednesday/Thursday – activities include visiting the castles and Garmisch & the Zugspitze.
-Lots of other charming villages in the area too

 - Friday – check out of hotel and spend the rest of the afternoon visiting sites and villages.
 Return the rental car by 8pm to AVIS at the Munich Airport.
 Staying Friday night at the Hotel Kempinski Airport hotel.